Watch Donald Trump's full testimony in the E. John Carroll (video) - ExBulletin

 KAPLAN: Sitting here today, can you remember what you called a hoax?

 TRUMP: Of course.
 The Russia Russia Russia hoax, it was proven to be a hoax.
 Ukraine Ukraine Ukrainian hoax.
 The Mueller situation for two and a half years hoax ended and no collusion.
 It was a big hoax.
 The lie to the FISA court hoax; the lying to Congress repeatedly by all these people, this scum that we have in our country; lying to the congressional hoax; spying on my campaign hoax.
 They spied on my campaign and now they admitted it was another hoax, and I could get a whole list of them.
-And it’s a hoax too.
+And it is also a decoy.

 KAPLAN: This, when you say this and that.